existancepy/bss-macro-py/README.md

 Credits:

-Natro macro for some of the image assets and techniques
+Natro macro for some of the techniques

 **Exiting the macro:**
 Ensure the terminal window is focused and press ctrl c to quit (not cmd c)